InterWorks-Public/Date-Engineering-Documentation-Guide/03_Sources/API's and Connections.md

 # Connection Types

-*Describe the different types of connections used in this project.*
+*Describe the different types of connections used in this project.
+You may also include how they are connected if you feel the need for the detail if working with a newer team.
+This is particularly helpful for ad hoc request fixes.*

 - Rest API's: Endpoints, request/response formats (JSON, XML)
 - Database Connections